 The Downing Orchestra has excellent private teachers this year!
 All students are strongly encouraged to take private lessons.
 Once a week, students are pulled out of orchestra class to work one on one with an experienced teacher.
+This is a fantastic way for students to receive extra attention.
 Lessons are also available before and after school.
 These lessons are incredibly convenient for parents and students, and very affordable!

 What are the Benefits?